 2. Targeted Ketogenic Diet (TKD) - Traditional Approach

 Another type of the ketogenic diet is TKD.
 According to this approach, you eat carbs right before (30-60 minutes) exercise.
 It's advisable to choose easily digestible carbs with high Glycemic Index to avoid upset stomach.
 Avoid foods high in fructose and go for glucose-based foods.
 Fructose would replenish liver glycogen - instead of muscle glycogen - which you want to avoid on a keto diet.

 This means that the carbs consumed before exercise are used effectively and are completely burned without disrupting ketosis for too long.
 Typically, you eat 25-50 g of net carbs (or less) 30 to 60 minutes before exercise.
 Post-exercise meals should be high in protein and low in fat.
-Fat is generally good for you, however, if you eat it after exercise, it may impair nutrient absorption and muscle recovery - avoid eating foods high in fat after exercise.
+Fat is generally good for you, however, if you eat it after exercise, it may delay nutrient absorption and impair muscle recovery - avoid eating foods high in fat after exercise.

 For years, extra carbs have been recommended for those who live an active life and regularly perform high-intensity exercise.
 However, recent studies show that this approach is outdated.

 Recent studies show that the need for carbs before workouts may not be necessary.
 In fact, extra carbs before exercise may impair keto-adaptation and performance.
 The idea that your body may not necessarily need extra carbs to perform well comes from a great book The Art and Science of Low Carbohydrate Performance.
 The authors, Dr Phinney and Dr Volek, argue that athletes perform better when keto-adapted.